CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/pick-and-pack.md

 # Pick and Pack

+This guide highlights the key features and updates in the Pick and Pack workflow from version 2.10.21.4 to 2.10.22.1, showcasing changes in configuration options, new settings, and how to customize the workflow for your needs.

+---

 ## Old Pick and Pack

-For version **2.10.21.4**, the custom configuration for Pick and Pack would look like the screenshot attached below:
+For version **2.10.21.4**, the custom configuration for Pick and Pack would appear as shown in the screenshot below:

 ![Pick and Pack](./media/cc-pick-and-pack.webp)

-**Pick and Pack Workflow** - you can choose the order of data entering.
-Available options: Default Workflow, Customer-Date Workflow, Date-Customer Workflow.
+**Pick and Pack Workflow** - You can select the sequence in which data is entered.
+Available options include: Default Workflow, Customer-Date Workflow, and Date-Customer Workflow.
     <details>
     <summary>Click here to expand</summary>
     <div>